crate/crate-docs-theme/DEVELOP.rst

 - Update ``__version__`` in ``src/crate/theme/rtd/__init__.py``

-- Add a section for the new version in the ``CHANGES.txt`` file
+- Add a section for the new version in the ``CHANGES.rst`` file

-- Commit your changes with a message like "prepare release x.y.z"
+- Commit your changes with a message like "Prepare release x.y.z"

 - Push to origin